LuanRT/BgUtils/README.md

 ## Features

 - **No browser**: Integrates directly with BotGuard, avoiding the need for browsers.
-- **Works anywhere**: Node.js, Deno, and modern browsers are currently supported.
+- **Works anywhere**: Node.js, Deno, Bun, and modern browsers are currently supported.
 - **Extremely fast**: No browser also means no unneeded assets and scripts being downloaded, making it much more efficient.
-- **Lightweight**: The library is less than 8KB in size!
+- **Lightweight**: The library is less than 4KB in size!

 ## Caveats